Knesset Menorah: The Warsaw Ghetto Uprising

 The central branch presents two modern day events: the establishment of the state of Israel and the Warsaw Ghetto uprising.
 The relief of the uprising describes many characters, that represent the different Jews in the ghetto: The fighters are seen with guns in their hands, or armed with axes, sticks, and knives.
 Alongside them appear different characters like an old Jew carrying a Torah scroll, a dead woman with a baby slipping from her arms, a man crying blocking his mouth with his hand, an elderly woman crying over the death of the dead child in her hands and more.
 Above all these stands a large man, his hands spread out and on his chest a necklace with a star of David pendant.
 The man's face is turned firmly upwards, in a position that appears praying.
-In the upper left corner, a warrior is seen swinging a rifle; this is a self-portrait Elkan, who survived the inferno but lost much of his family in the Holocaust.
+In the upper left corner, a warrior is seen swinging a rifle; this is a self-portrait of Elkan, who survived the inferno but lost much of his family in the Holocaust.

 The choice of the Warsaw Ghetto Uprising as an expression of the entire Holocaust was very typical of Israel in the fifties and early sixties.
 The day chosen to commemorate the victims is called "Yom Hazikaron laShoah ve-laG'vurah" (Holocaust and Heroism Remembrance Day), and is held annually on 27 of Nissan, which is the date closest to the outbreak of the rebellion.
 Elkan continues with this line when he sought to glorify the heroism of the Jewish resistance during the Holocaust, which he says is "(t)he moral justification to life".